Francesca

 Woodman was born in Denver, Colorado, U.S.A. in 1958.
 She took an active

-interest in photography from a very early age and was only thirteen when her first images were
+from a very early age and was only thirteen when her first images were

 made.
 Her parents, the photographer George Woodman and ceramicist Elizabeth